visualizedata/major-studio-1-fa23/lab03_data/05_d3_selections/README.md

 - update: DOM elements that are already drawn, and are still in the data
 - exit: DOM elements that need to be removed because they are no longer in the data

+For more information about update pattern, take a look here: https://observablehq.com/@d3/selection-join

 #### Documentation

 D3 has extensive documentation.
 If you aren't sure about something, that should be the first place you look: https://github.com/d3/d3/blob/master/API.md.